Equipment Maintenance Log Definition

 - General Information: The first section contains general information used to identify the asset.
 It includes details such as the name of the equipment, manufacturer and model, its serial number, location, and the maintenance technician responsible for the equipment.
 Some facilities also include the asset’s date of purchase and price.

 - List of Maintenance Actions: This section includes all maintenance activities performed on the asset.
 Details in this section can consist of the date of performed maintenance, a description of the maintenance task, and the maintenance technician who performed the maintenance activities.

 Some maintenance logs include a section for remarks to note any special observations useful for future maintenance activities or to be followed up.

-The 3 Types of Maintenance Logs
+Types of Maintenance Logs

 Equipment maintenance logs help to keep organizational assets in good working condition.
 An organization can choose to use different types of maintenance logs an organization.
 They can be about on-going or completed projects, employees, and assets.
 Common types of equipment maintenance logs include:

 - Maintenance Schedule Logs: These document ongoing projects within the organization, including the expected time of completion.
 Maintenance schedule logs provide an organization with a holistic view of its projects at all times.

 - Project Logs: These keep track of current projects within an organization.
 They are similar to maintenance schedule logs but can also include projects from other departments and projects that have already been completed.

 - Machinery Maintenance Logs: Machinery maintenance logs are used to schedule machine maintenance.
 They contain information relating to scheduled maintenance activities.
 Organizations rely on these logs to ensure that machines are serviced at specified intervals to keep operating efficiently.